EdwinRodger/MyMangaDataBase/README.md

 # MyMangaDataBase

-A database to keep a track of all your mangas
+One database to keep a track of all your mangas

 ## Features